gboutte/nestjs-pdf/README.md

 # Known issues

-- Currently the pdf only works with fastify adapter
+- Currently, the pdf only works with fastify adapter